-Program Area/Project Description Opinion of Probable Cost and Funding Status Responsible Agency Deployment Timeframe Applicable Market Packages Public Transportatio n Management Projects KU on Wheels Transit Vehicle Security Cameras Continue implementation of on-board video security cameras on KU on Wheels buses.
+Program Area/Project Description Opinion of Probable Cost and Funding Status Responsible Agency 1 Deployment Timeframe 2 Applicable Market Packages Public Transportation on Management Projects KU on Wheels Automated Vehicle Location Continue implementation of automated vehicle location (AVL) on all KU on Wheels buses.
+Project includes software to enable vehicle tracking.
+Software cost is included in the cost per vehicle.
+Implementation of mobile data terminals could also be included with this project but is not included in the current AVL implementation effort.
+Cost per Vehicle: \$12,000 Funding Identified: No KU on Wheels On-going APTS01 APTS02 APTS03 KU on Wheels Transit Vehicle Security Cameras Continue implementation of on-board video security cameras on KU on Wheels buses.
 SafeBus vehicles and a limited number of KU on Wheels buses currently have video security cameras implemented.
 Security cameras will be included on all new buses at the time of purchase.
-Cost per Vehicle: \$3,000 Funding Identified: Included as part of new bus procurement KU on Wheels On-going APTS05 KU on Wheels AVL Implement automated vehicle location (AVL) on all KU on Wheels buses.
-Project will include software to enable vehicle tracking.
-Software cost is included in the cost per vehicle.
-Cost per Vehicle: \$12,000 Funding Identified: No KU on Wheels Short-term APTS01 APTS02 KU on Wheels Internet Trip Planning Provide trip planning capabilities through the internet to allow transit passengers the ability to plan routes and receive real time updates on transit bus locations.
+Cost per Vehicle: \$3,000 Funding Identified: Included as part of new bus procurement KU on Wheels On-going APTS05 KU on Wheels Internet Trip Planning Provide trip planning capabilities through the internet to allow transit passengers the ability to plan routes and receive real time updates on transit bus locations.
 The internet trip planning system should be compatible with the potential Lawrence Transit trip planning system to allow users to plan trips using both transit agencies.
 Cost is the estimated total cost for developing a combined trip planning system that would serve both KU on Wheels and Lawrence Transit.
 Cost for Both KU on Wheels and Lawrence Transit: \$80,000 Funding Identified: No KU on Wheels (Possibly in coordination with private information service provider and Lawrence Transit) Short-term APTS08 KU on Wheels Electronic Fare Collection Implement electronic fare collection payment system on KU on Wheels buses.
 System should be compatible with the possible future Lawrence Transit electronic fare collection system.
 (Fares may only apply to KU on Wheels users that are not KU faculty, staff, or students.)
 Hardware and Software Cost: \$75,000 Cost per Vehicle: \$12,000 Funding Identified: No KU on Wheels Mid-term APTS04